walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the [player.PlayerVelocityEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/player/PlayerVelocityEvent.html) is fired

  * priority - optional - see events.on() for more information.

+### events.broadcastMessage()

+#### Parameters

+ * callback - A function which is called whenever the [server.BroadcastMessageEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/BroadcastMessageEvent.html) is fired

+ * priority - optional - see events.on() for more information.